mimass/RefinedMF/README.md

 The main source file is: Program.fs

+The gossip model can be found in the file: GossipModel.fs

+In GossipModel.fs also the kind of analysis, the parameter values and the paths to where to save the results have to be given.

 The set-up also requires Xcode to be installed and an open Terminal window if run from Visual Studio.
 If run from command-line one needs to make sure to have libopenblas.dll and libopenblas.dylib in the directory with the source code.